42ByteLabs/konarr-docs/.github/instructions/docs.instructions.md

 - Follow the existing style and tone of the documentation.
 - Use `container` instead of Docker or Podman when referring to the technology in general.

+## Testing

+- Build the documentation locally using MDBook to ensure it renders correctly.
+- Verify that all links and references are accurate.

 ## Linting

 Run the following command to lint the documentation: